BYU-ITCSA/Coding-Jam-2k22/readme.md

 # Schedule
 ## Pre-competition
 Teams are free to form at any time.
 Note the bonus points for team structure at the bottom of the scoring rubric.
+The team signup form can be found [here](https://forms.gle/ovfAUayaXnXKxXUu8).

 ## Beginning
 Work on projects may begin at the announcement of the prompt on November 8th at 5pm.